cap-alt-delete/website-portfolio-2021spring/assets.md

               title: [untitled]
               user: Nathan Dumlao

-4. Bookshelf Image taken at Capitol Hill Books, Washington, United States
+4. Bookshelf Image taken at Capitol Hill Books, Washington, United States - USED

 (Annotations) To be used for background of bookstore section